CSI-Jose-Rodriguez/CSI-Python-2021/Modules/Module4/Module4.md

         print('This message has a syntax error!")
         print(Churrigueresco)

- - Answer: The first one has a ' then a " so it wouldn't work put the same symbol on both sides, the second one doesn't have " or ' put, one or the other in both sides.
+ - Answer: The first one has a ' then a " so it wouldn't work, put the same symbol on both sides, the second one doesn't have " or ' put, one or the other in both sides.

 Evaluate the following code.
 Is the code written correctly?
 What would be the correct code?
         someNumber=360
         print(' The Number is someNumber ')
 Expected:  The Number is 360

- - Answer: No
+ - Answer: No,
+someNumber: int = 360
+print(f"The number is {someNumber}")

 Define a function that takes 2 or more string parameters and prints a single line using them as part of a functional string.
 The function may do anything you chose but the function name and parameter names must be representative of what they are.

  - Answer:
+myName:str = "Jose Rodriguez"
+myAge:int = 15
+myString = f"Hi {myName}!
+How old are you?
+Oh you are {myAge}." print(myString)